hpatches/hpatches-benchmark/bin/README.md

-# HBenchmarks command line interface
+# HBench command line interface

-`bin/hb_run.sh MCRPATH COMMAND DESCNAME BENCHMARKNAME` Is a general call of the HBenchmarks command line interface.
+`bin/hb_run.sh MCRPATH COMMAND DESCNAME BENCHMARKNAME` Is a general call of the HBench command line interface.
 The supported commands are:

+### `checkdesc`  - Check descriptor validity
 `bin/hb_run.sh MCRPATH checkdesc DESCNAME`
-Check the validity of the descriptors located in: data/descriptors/DESCNAME/<sequence_name>/<patchimage>.csv
+Check the validity of the descriptors located in:
+`HBPATH/data/descriptors/DESCNAME/<sequence_name>/<patchimage>.csv`

+### `pack` - Run benchmarks and pack results

 `bin/hb_run.sh MCRPATH pack DESCNAME`
-Run evaluation on all benchmark files defined in `./benchmarks/` and pack the results to `DESCNAME_results.zip`.
+evaluates all benchmark files `*.benchmark` located in the `HBENCH/benchmarks/` folder hierarchy and pack the results to `DESCNAME_results.zip`.
-Descriptors `DESCNAME` **must** be stored in an appropriate folders.
+The descriptors `DESCNAME` **must** be stored in an appropriate folders as shown above.
-This commands computes the results only for tasks, where the results file does not exist.
-To recompute all the results, call:
+This commands computes the results only for those benchmark for which the corresponding `*.results` file does not exist yet.
+To force recomputing all the result files, call:
 ```
 bin/hb_run.sh MCRPATH pack DESCNAME * override true
 ```
-or delete the appropriate `.results` file.
+or delete the appropriate `*.results` files.
-This command also makes sure that the submission name and contact email address are stored in `data/descriptors/DESCNAME/info.txt`.
+This command also makes sure that the submission name and contact email address are stored in `HBPATH/data/descriptors/DESCNAME/info.txt`.

-Please note that the classification benchmark loads the descriptors to memory.
+Please note that the classification benchmark loads the descriptors to memory, which requires several GBs of RAM.

+### `computedesc` - Compute baseline descriptors

 `bin/hb_run.sh MCRPATH computedesc DESCNAME`
 Compute some of the provided baseline descriptors.
-Supported descriptors currently are:
+The supported descriptors currently are:
-* `meanstd`  - 2D descriptor with mean and standard deviation of a patch
+* `meanstd`  - a 2D descriptor consisting of the mean and standard deviation of the pixels in a patch.
-* `resize`   - resize patch into 4x4 patch and perform meanstd norm.
+* `resize`   - a 16D descriptor with the pixels of the patch resized to a 4x4 square and then normalized by mean subtraction and division by the standard deviation.

+### `TASK` - Evaluate a specific benchmark

 `bin/hb_run.sh MCRPATH TASK DESCNAME BENCHMARKNAME`
-Compute results only for a specified .benchmark file stored in:
+Compute results only for a specified `*.benchmark` file stored in:
 ```
-benchmarks/TASK/BENCHMARKNAME.benchmark
+HBENCH/benchmarks/TASK/BENCHMARKNAME.benchmark
 ```
 And TASK is one of `classification`, `retrieval` or `matching`.
 BENCHMARKNAME can contain an asterisk `*` wildcard.
 E.g. to run all